 What is the JewV’Nation Fellowship?

 JewV’Nation Fellowship is a leadership development program for visionary Jewish leaders across North America.
-The 2019-2020 JewV’Nation Diversity, Equity and Inclusion (DEI) Leadership Cohort is a nine-month fellowship that will support 10-12 Jewish leaders ages 18 to 118 through professional/leadership development, networking opportunities, and intensive DEI training aimed at expanding the field of Jewish leaders in the Reform Movement and beyond.
-Please visit our FAQ page for more information about what DEI is and why it’s so important.
-Jews of Color, LGBTQIA+ Jews, Jews with disabilities, and Jews from other marginalized backgrounds are encouraged to apply.
+This nine-month fellowship supports 10-16 Jewish leaders ages 18 to 118 through professional/leadership development, networking opportunities, and training aimed at expanding the field of Jewish leaders in the Reform Movement and beyond.

 Our Jewish communities are not whole until Jews from all backgrounds see their identities reflected within them.
-This unique cohort will help congregations address issues related to racism, homophobia, ableism, and other forms of oppression that prevent our communities from engaging with others and fostering a kehillah k’dosha (holy community).
-Fellows will develop on-the-ground skills and the ability to help congregational partners create inclusive, diverse communities grounded in justice and equity.
+This unique Fellowship helps Reform Judaism address issues related to racism, homophobia, ableism, and other forms of oppression that prevent our communities from engaging with others and fostering a kehillah k’dosha (holy community).
+Fellows will develop on-the-ground skills and the ability to help create communities rooted in Audacious Hospitality.
+Our brightest possible Jewish future requires that individual Jews and their loved ones are included, not despite their diversity and interests, but because of them.

 Think of JewV'Nation as your leadership launch pad.
 Whether you're looking to advance your career as an educator or lay leader, considering rabbinical or cantorial school, are interested in exploring opportunities for local or North American leadership, or are simply looking to hone your vision and more effectively get your message out, JewV'Nation is an incredible opportunity for you!